kuzzleio/kuzzle-release-tool/README.md

 ## Usage

-Clone this repository in the repository you want to release.

 | Options    | Required? | Description                                        |
 |------------|----------------------------------------------------------------|
 | --gh-token | yes | Your github token.
 Although no github operation require rights, this script needs to be authenticated because of [Github API rate limits](https://developer.github.com/v3/rate_limit/) |